cropmosaiks/Featurization/README.md

 ### Step 3 - Run the notebook in full

-- The notebook is configured to account for all of your desired inputs, but compute power may limit the extent of what is possible based on selected options
+The notebook is configured to account for all of your desired inputs, but compute power may limit the extent of what is possible based on selected options

 - For example, trying to featurize too many points in a single run may not only be slow, it may crash the kernel or cause a timeout or disconnect error

-### Generalized notebook workflow
+### How the notebooks work

-Following the above selections, the notebook can be run in full with the resulting workflow of:
+The general notebook workflow:

 1. Find an appropriate STAC item for each point (in parallel, using a spatially partitioned dataset of points)
 2. Feed the points and STAC items to a custom Dataset that can read imagery given a point and the URL of a overlapping satellite scene